How to Dehydrate Grapefruit

 How do I store dehydrated grapefruit?

-Once fully dry and cooled, vacuum seal with an oxygen absorber.
+Once fully dry and cooled, vacuum seal with an oxygen absorber and a desiccant packet.
 Store in a cool, dark place for up to a year.

 Is dehydrated grapefruit good for cocktails?